RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-04-16-on-editors-and-their-benefits.md

 cooperatively it doesn't matter because we both have our own controller and thus our own setting.
 It only becomes an issue when we are handing a controller back and forth.
 But boy is it a problem then.
-Invariably we both forget to switch and there ensues a brief period of confusion and panic when the game character doesn't respond as our brain is wired to think it should.
-What's really fascinating though is how quickly my brain responds to different stimulus.
+Invariably we both forget to switch back at the hand-off and there ensues a brief period of confusion and panic when the game character doesn't respond as our brain is wired to think it should.
+What's really fascinating though is how quickly my brain starts to retrain itself.

 I've been playing games on inverted for years, possibly decades at this point.
 As such you would think that my brain is very much